ArtSaver: the macOS Screen Saver for Beautiful Pictures ‒

 The Order in Which ArtSaver Shows Images

-the second one, etc., unless "Start random" is on, in which case it will pick a random index
+the second one, etc., unless "Start randomly" is on, in which case it will pick a random index

 in the list of images, and then display images in sequential order from there.

-unless "Start random" is on, in which case it will pick a new index randomly in the list of images
+unless "Start randomly" is on, in which case it will pick a new position randomly in the

 Feedback, Bug Reports, Requests for Enhancement